 During the Institute, Fellows will present inquiry-based teaching demonstrations, participate in writing groups to share and respond to one another's writing, discuss applications of current research and curricular movements in writing, and enjoy presentations by special guests.
-This year IWP is sponsoring a day-long workshop with Kelly Gallagher on "Deeper Reading and Writing in the Age of Common Core Standards."

 The Summer Institute operates under the belief that the best model for a workshop is teachers teaching teachers.
 Throughout the institute, participants write, research, and reflect on their teaching, sharing the outcome of these experiences with other participants along the way.